 Science tells us scary things about the future.
 Things we need to deal with, not run from.

 I don’t wish to be dismissive of people’s fears of the future.
-As I’ve tried to show above, some fears are justified, and some are rooted in our childhood.
+As I’ve tried to show above, some fear of the future is justified, and some fears are rooted in our childhood.
 I share some fears: I often say I’m, a long term optimist but a short term pessimist.
 I don’t fancy the next 20 years much from an environmental or economic perspective.
 But we have to tackle our fears with a rational approach.
 And sometimes we just have to accept that it is us that needs to change.